inesbmartins02/Syst_Review/README.md

 6. **Calculate Metrics**:
    - Run `main.py` in the Metrics folder to calculate F1 score, precision, and recall for each taxonomic level across all tools.

-### Contributing

-Contributions are welcome.
-Please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

-### License

-This project is licensed under [LICENSE](LICENSE).
-Please review the license terms before using or distributing the code.

-### Acknowledgments

-We acknowledge the contributions of all authors and the resources used in this systematic review.
-For more details, please refer to our publication.

----

-By following these steps, you can replicate our work and evaluate the performance of these metagenomic tools using our dataset.
-If you have any questions or need further assistance, please open an issue in this repository.